Next Start

 If you’re curious to know how income for CNC machinists varies based on location, check out this state-specific salary guide.

 Certification can be valuable to a technician’s career, especially for those working in the diesel and automotive industries.
 The CNC program at NASCAR Tech doesn’t offer certifications, but the coursework aligns with the guidelines set by the National Institute of Metalworking Skills to ensure students are learning what the industry requires.
-After completing their training at NASCAR Tech, students can choose to pursue certifications if they wish.
+After completing their training, students can choose to pursue certifications if they wish.

 Without proper knowledge and training, CNC machining can be dangerous.
-This career involves working with heavy equipment, cutting tools and electrical components — which all have the potential to pose dangers if not handled correctly.
+This career involves working with heavy equipment, cutting tools and electrical components—which can all pose dangers if mishandled.

-For this reason, there is a strong emphasis on safety in the CNC program at NASCAR Tech.
-Before students start working with equipment, they take a machine shop introductory course, where they learn to safely operate equipment in a machining environment.
+For this reason, there is a strong emphasis on safety in our CNC program.
+Before students start working with equipment, they take a machine shop introductory course and learn how to safely operate equipment in a machining environment.

-CNC machinists can take their skills to a variety of different industries, which makes this an exciting career path.
-Some of the many industries machinists can work in include transportation, aerospace, electronics, defense, optical, medical, oil and gas, and marine, just to name a few.
+CNC machinists can take their skills to a variety of different industries, which can make this an exciting career path.
+Some of the many industries machinists can work in include transportation, aerospace, electronics, defense, optical, medical, oil and gas, and marine — just to name a few.

 Read: NASCAR Tech Grad Blazes a Trail in the Aerospace Industry

-Being a CNC machinist can be a great career for those with the right skill set.
-If you think you have what it takes, programs such as the CNC Machining Technology program at NASCAR Technical Institute in Mooresville, North Carolina, may be the next step in making your way to becoming a CNC machinist.1
+Being a CNC machinist can be a great career for those with the right skill set and attitude.
+If you think you have what it takes, programs such as the CNC Machining Technology program at UTI’s NASCAR Technical Institute campus in Mooresville, North Carolina, may be the next step toward becoming a CNC machinist.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.